alexis-menendez/alexis-menendez/README.md

 >  *― Paulo Freire*

 Programming is often imagined as a solitary pursuit, but great work isn't built alone.
 It’s shaped in dialogue, strengthened by collaboration, and brought to life through the contributions of many minds.
 I don’t build in a vacuum.
 Code reviews aren’t critique, they’re how we scale insight and enable us to build things better and bigger than we ever could have on our own.

-#### 4. People Before Product
-> *“What is the most important thing in the world?
-It is people, it is people, it is people.”*
->  *― Māori proverb*

-In the end, what matters is who it’s for.
-My guiding principle is simple: build for people.
-Not trends.
-Not growth charts.
-If it doesn’t serve someone, it’s not worth building.

 ---